Michigan synagogue attack was Hezbollah-inspired act of terrorism, FBI says

 He also researched Jewish cultural educational and religious centers throughout the Detroit metro area, viewed multiple pages of upcoming events at Temple Israel and searched specific terms and phrases such as “the largest gathering of Israelis in Michigan,” “Orthodox synagogues” and “Israelis near me,” Runyan said.

+He practiced shooting the new weapon the next day and bought the fireworks, Runyan said.

+An order of dozens of water containers arrived on the 11th – the day before the attack – and he immediately started filling them with gasoline, making four trips to gas stations so he would not arouse suspicion, Runyan said.
+He also bought two torch lighters, which authorities believe he used to set his truck on fire.

-On the day of the attack, Ghazali sent his sister, who authorities believe lives in Lebanon, numerous videos and messages “affirming his Hezbollah-inspired ideology.”
+On the day of the attack, Ghazali sent his sister, who authorities believe lives in Lebanon, numerous videos and messages “affirming his Hezbollah-inspired ideology,” Runyan said.

-Ten minutes before he drove his truck into the synagogue, Ghazali sent his sister two videos in Arabic indicating he was at the largest gathering of Israelis in the state of Michigan, had booby-trapped his car, and would forcibly enter and start shooting people.
+Ten minutes before he drove his truck into the synagogue, Ghazali sent his sister two videos in Arabic indicating he was at the largest gathering of Israelis in the state of Michigan, had booby-trapped his car and would forcibly enter and start shooting people, the FBI said.

 “God willing, I will kill as many of them as I possibly can,” Ghazali recorded himself saying, according to Runyan.